ngoducthuan/C-Programming/2. Variable/README.md

 - **Variable Content**: The actual data stored in the variable (e.g., `25`, `9`).
 - **Variable Address**: The memory location where the variable's content is stored, accessed using the `&` operator.

-## Expressions
+## Working with Variables in C
-Expressions in C involve operations on variables, including declarations, assignments, and reading input.
+Involve operations on variables, including declarations, assignments, and reading input.

 ### Variable Declaration
 Variable declaration involves defining a variable by specifying its type and name.
 This reserves memory for the variable.